mimartin12/mimartin12/README.md

 ## 👋 Hey there!

 My name is Micaiah Martin, I am a DevOps enthusiast in Bozeman, MT.
 I love using tools focusing around automation and tooling to reduce toil or things that make an engineer's life overall easier.
 I am especailly interesting in Python, Kubernetes, Terraform, and CI/CD tooling.
+I am currently a DevOps Engineer at Bitwarden.

 ---